maidersonn/Pokedex/README.md

 Project started with create-react-app.

-I used React, React Hooks, React Router, Axios, SASS, Vercel and Github Actions.
+I used React, React Hooks, React Router, Axios, SASS, Vercel and Github Actions to develop this project.

 This project needs an api to work.
 It is set in an environmental variable.